Étretat: Notable people

 Étretat was the birthplace of Élie Halévy (1870–1937), philosopher and historian.

 Guy de Maupassant (1850–1893) spent most of his childhood in Étretat, at "Les Verguies".
 In 1882 he wrote a short story for Le Gaulois entitled "The Englishman of Étretat" (L'Anglais d'Étretat), based on encounters in 1868, as a house guest of G. E. J. Powell, with the English poet Algernon Charles Swinburne, whom he had helped save from drowning.
 The dried human hand displayed on one of the tables was later acquired by Maupassant to adorn his Paris apartment; it inspired another short story, "The Flayed Hand" (La Main Écorchée).
 In 1883 he built his own house in Étretat, "La Guillette", in the Mediterranean style in "Le Grand Val", since renamed rue Guy-de-Maupassant.

 Jean-Baptiste Faure (1830–1914), the great French operatic baritone whose career centred on Paris and London, also owned a villa there.
 A friend of the artist Édouard Manet and a keen collector of art, Faure did amateur paintings of the local area, including the scenic cliff.

+Françoise Quintin-Ryszowska (1935–1967), a French poet and writer, was associated with Étretat through her family villa, Le Maupas.
+She was found dead at the foot of the Amont cliff in 1967; since 2025, her life and the circumstances of her death have been the subject of renewed media and documentary interest in France.

 Claude Monet did several paintings in the area particularly of the natural cliff arches and stacks.

 Jacques Offenbach had a villa there called “Villa d'Orphée”, named after his operetta, Orpheus in the Underworld.